-- The subsystem device driver (SDD) does not support the HP-UX 11.0, HP-UX 11iv1 and HP-UX 11iv2 operating systems in a clustering environment. - SDD does not support an HP-UX 32-bit mode operating environment. - To have failover protection on an open system, SDD requires a minimum of two Fibre Channel adapters.
-The maximum number of supported Fibre Channel adapters is four, a total of four Fibre Channel ports. - 3.
+- a.
+The subsystem device driver (SDD) only supports the HP-UX 11iv1 and HP-UX 11iv2 operating systems in a clustering environment.
+The subsystem device driver (SDD) does not support the HP-UX 11.0 operating systems in a clustering environment. - b.
+SDD does not support an HP-UX 32-bit mode operating environment. - c.
+To have failover protection on an open system, SDD requires a minimum of two fibre-channel adapters.
+The maximum number of supported fibre-channel adapters is four, on a total of four fibre-channel ports. - 3.
 Create the host system on the SAN Volume Controller using the worldwide port names (WWPNs).
 Map the VDisks to the host as required. - 4.
 Create volumes/disks on your host using instructions in your host system publications.